Masillaraptoridae

-Masillaraptoridae is an extinct family of stem-group falconiform birds from the Eocene of Europe.
+Masillaraptoridae is an extinct family of stem-group falconiform birds from the Eocene of Europe and the United States.
 They are noted for their relatively long legs.
-Two genera have been named: Danielsraptor, from the London Clay of England, and Masillaraptor, from Messel Pit in Germany.
+Two genera have been named: Danielsraptor, from the London Clay of England, and Masillaraptor, from Messel Pit in Germany and Green River Formation of Wyoming, US.

 Description

-Masillaraptorids had long legs, which may indicate that they had a terrestrial lifestyle, foraging on the ground similar to modern caracaras.
-They had large pygostyles, suggesting that they would have likely had long tail feathers.
-This, in addition to their long ulnae, suggest that they were capable of well-developed flight.
+Masillaraptorids have long legs, which may indicate they had a terrestrial lifestyle, foraging on the ground similar to modern caracaras.
+They have large pygostyles, suggesting they would have likely had long tail feathers.
+This, in addition to their long ulnae, suggests they were capable of well-developed flight.
 Their beaks are similar to those of extinct phorusrhacids and extant caracaras.

 Classification

 The cladogram below displays the phylogenetic position of Masillaraptoridae within the Falconiformes: